mohamad-tohidi/RootNet/README.md

 2. **Prerequisites**: Ensure you have the necessary dependencies installed.
 You might need Python, the YOLOv5 framework, and other packages mentioned in the repository's requirements.

-3. **Dataset**: If you wish to train the model with your own dataset, follow the guidelines in the `dataset/README.md` file for dataset preparation and annotations.
+3. **Dataset**: The model was trained on 1000 opg images from Tufts Dental dataset, the images were annotated.
+If you want the dataset feel free to contact me.
+4.

-4. **Model Training**: Refer to `training/README.md` for instructions on how to train the RootNet model using the prepared dataset.
+5. **Model Training**: Refer to `training/README.md` for instructions on how to train the RootNet model using the prepared dataset.

-5. **Inference**: Once the model is trained, you can perform root detection and endodontic surgery need assessment on OPG images using the inference scripts provided in the `inference/` directory.
+6. **Inference**: Once the model is trained, you can perform root detection and endodontic surgery need assessment on OPG images using the inference scripts provided in the `inference/` directory.

 ## Contributing